RarelyCharlie/rarelycharlie.github.io/_listen/listen00.md

 ### Listening styles

-Listeners all go about their listening in slightly different ways.
-The style of listening that this course teaches is not quite the same as the style of listening that the official course teaches.
+Listeners all go about their listening in different ways.
+The style of listening that this course teaches is not the same as the style of listening that the official course and other training materials teaches.

+However, this course teaches a style that anyone can use as a starting point to develop their own style as they gain experience.

 When you are a listener you must make your own choices about your style of listening.
 Many listeners adopt a style that is different from the style taught in the official training, and different from the style taught in this alternative training.